Why having post-natal depression doesn't make you a bad parent

 with Sara Shoesmith

 To help support Maternal Mental Health Awareness, Sara Shoesmith tells us why post-natal depression doesn’t mean you’re a bad parent.
 Sara has experienced first-hand how terrifying severe post-natal depression can be.
-Thankfully Sara received the help and guidance she needed to make a full recovery and she now activity promotes good emotional health through her website and Facebook page.
+Thankfully Sara received the help and guidance she needed to make a full recovery.

 Joe Griffin and Ivan Tyrrell explain how and why a human givens approach can help therapists shift depression in just a few sessions — or less.